Muskanr8/Smart-Crop-Fertilizer-Recommendation-System/README.md

-🌾 Smart Crop & Fertilizer Recommendation System
+#Smart Crop & Fertilizer Recommendation System
 📘 About the Project
 This project focuses on building a machine‑learning based system that helps in crop prediction and fertilizer recommendation.
 It is designed to support farmers and agricultural decision‑makers by providing accurate suggestions based on input data.